Telling your story will strengthen your sense of Self, and develop within you a strong and unwavering sense of empowerment.

 Discard

-Calculated rejection without warning, usually when you are at your weakest emotionally, mentally, & financially.
+Calculated rejection without warning, usually when you are at your weakest emotionally, mentally, and financially.
 The smear campaign convinced outsiders that you are crazy, aggressive, abusing substances; falsely depicting you as the abuser.

 For more detailed information on the phases of narcissistic abuse, visit any of our Resources.